dzubo/dzubo.github.io/_posts/2017-02-28-how-to-install-keras-with-tensorflow-us.md

 ~~But as of February 27, 2017 the latest Python version is 3.6 and conda-forge lacks tensorflow package for that version.~~

-So first of all, let's create a 'tensorflow' environment with the Python.
+So first of all, let's create environment with the Python, and name it a 'tf'.
-I also advice setup `pandas`, `matplotlib`, and `jupyter` packages for data manipulation and visualization of the result.
+I also advice to install `pandas`, `matplotlib`, and `jupyter` packages for data manipulation and visualization of the result.

 ```